sowada23/CS365/README.md

   - Extended the implementation to include Breadth-First Search (BFS), Greedy Best-First Search (GBFS), and A* Search.
   - Compared the performance of these algorithms on medium and large mazes.
 - **Part 3**:
-  - Added functionality to handle mazes with multiple prizes.
+  - Enhanced the algorithms to handle mazes with multiple prizes.
-  - Optimized the search algorithms for efficiency.
+  - Optimized the search algorithms for efficiency and scalability.

 ### **Lab B: Adversarial Search (Breakthrough Game)**
 This lab involves implementing adversarial search techniques for a two-player board game called Breakthrough.

 - **Part 1**:
-  - Created a basic game engine for Breakthrough.
+  - Built a basic game engine for Breakthrough.
-  - Implemented a random move generator for testing.
+  - Implemented a random move generator for testing the game mechanics.
 - **Part 2**:
-  - Developed a Minimax algorithm with alpha-beta pruning to play the game intelligently.
+  - **Part 2-A**: Developed a Minimax algorithm with alpha-beta pruning to play the game intelligently.
-  - Tested the algorithm against the random move generator.
-- **Part 3**:
-  - Enhanced the AI with heuristics to improve decision-making.
+  - **Part 2-B**: Enhanced the AI with heuristics to improve decision-making and tested it against the random move generator.
-  - Conducted experiments to evaluate the performance of the AI.

 ### **Lab C: Decision Tree Learning**
 This lab focuses on building a decision tree learner for classification tasks.

 - **Part 1**:
   - Implemented a basic decision tree learner using a recursive algorithm.
-  - Tested the learner on small datasets.
+  - Tested the learner on small datasets to ensure correctness.
 - **Part 2**:
   - Added cross-validation to evaluate the performance of the decision tree.
-  - Optimized the tree-building process to handle larger datasets.
+  - Optimized the tree-building process to handle larger datasets efficiently.
-- **Part 3**:
-  - Extended the implementation to include pruning techniques.
-  - Compared the performance of pruned and unpruned trees.

 ---